IHE/ITI.PDQm/input/pagecontent/volume-1.md

 -   Mobile devices used by physicians (example bedside eCharts) which need to establish patient context by scanning a bracelet
 -   Web based EHR/EMR applications which wish to provide dynamic updates of patient demographic information such as a non-postback search,  additional demographic detail, etc.
 -   Any low resource application which exposes patient demographic search functionality
--   Any application using the MHD Profile to access documents may use PDQm to find an appropriate patient identifier
+-   Any application using the MHD Profile to access documents MAY use PDQm to find an appropriate patient identifier

 This implementation guide is intended to be fully compliant with the HL7 [FHIR](http://hl7.org/fhir/) specification, providing only use-case driven constraints to aid with interoperability, deterministic results, and compatibility with existing PDQ and PDQv3 Profiles.